lumirlumir/npm-clang-format-node/README.md

 ## Documentations

-For full documentations, have a look at the [official documentation of the `clang-format-node`](https://clang-format-node.lumir.page).
+For full documentations, see the [official documentation of the `clang-format-node`](https://clang-format-node.lumir.page).

 > [!IMPORTANT]
 >